 If you decide to go through all of this work, you may discover that this is just an entry into the many marvels and lessons of nature.
 I found that the study of the Ogham yields rare rewards.
 There are some available local versions of the Ogham; I have listed a few here to inspire others to develop their own:

 Here are some online and print resources to use in developing a local Ogham.
 Many of these are specific to North America, but they may point the way to resources for other regions.

-Plants & Fungi Species Finder.
+Plants of the World Online.
 Kew Royal Botanical Gardens